kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ### Easy to Integrate

-Kaltura's multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tablets, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms.
+Kaltura's multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tablets, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms, and seamlessly integrate bothadvanced live broadcasts streaming and DRM.

 ### Customizable  Design